United States women's national under-17 basketball team: Semifinals

 The semifinal game against Canada resembled the quarterfinal game in many respects.
 The US scored the first three points, then gave up a run to give up the lead.
 The US team shot poorly, again hitting a third of their shots, but garnered 23 steals, lead by Harper's seven.
 They forced the Canadians into 31 turnovers, and ended up with an 84–59 win, in a game in which every US player scored.
 The win sets up the gold medal game against Spain.

-Finals
+Final

 The gold medal game matched up the US with Spain.
 The opening of the game looked headed toward a blowout.
 The US had a 22–8 lead at the end of the first quarter.
 However, the team from Spain did not quit, and out-scored the US in the second quarter.
 They were unable to take the lead, but cut the margin to single digits.
 The game continued to see-saw, with the US opening up a large lead, then Spain responding and trimming the margin to single digits.
 Spain was unable to close the gap, and the US ended up earning the gold medal with a 75–62 win.

 The MVP of the Tournament was presented to Diamond DeShields.
 Teammate Linnae Harper was also named to the All Tournament team.